mkhairul6/AlphaDocs/README.md

 	name: name as specified by the admin if applicable,
 	string: human friendly value to show to customers,
 	tax: boolean, where this charge is a tax, apps may need to treat the display of taxes differently, also taxes should be displayed last,
-	inclusive: boolean, whether this charge is inclusive or exclusive }
+	inclusive: boolean, whether this charge is already included in item price }
 </pre>